BMiguelDev/BMiguelDev/README.md

 - 🎓 BS + MS in Informatics and Computing Engineering
 - 💻 Software Engineer, specializing in Frontend Web Development, mostly interested in React
 - 🌱 Interested in learning more about Next.js and React Native
-- 👀 I’m looking for a position as a Frontend Engineer
+- 👀 Looking for a position as a Frontend Engineer
 <!--- - ✉️ You can reach me at  --->

 <!-- ### My Skills --->